perklet/vim-sync/README.md

 # vim-sync

-sync with remote machine in vim
+Sync files with remote machine in vim

 ## Installation